Direct Secondary

 Strategy

-We normally invest between major rounds of financing.
+We usually invest between major primary funding rounds.

 Investment criteria